toddmilliken/normalize-scss/README.md

 __This project is the Sass version of Normalize.css__, a collection of HTML element and attribute rulesets to normalize styles across all browsers.
 This port aims to use a light dusting of Sass to make Normalize even easier to integrate with your website.
 To learn about why Normalize.css is so amazing, skip to the "normalize.css" section below.

-This Sass port currently utilizes:
+This Sass port currently adds:

-* Browser support variables: Allowing you to easily add/drop support for any browser by modifying a single Sass variable.
 * Vertical rhythm mixins: Allowing you to alter the font-size, line-height and margins in Normalize’s output without hacking the library.
+* Optional Eyeglass support.

-In addition, Normalize.css has 2 major versions: version 4 (without “legacy browser” support) and version 1 (with support for IE 6/7, etc.) This Sass port combines the two versions into one file so that you can easily toggle between the two versions using its browser support variables.
+In addition, Normalize.css has 2 major versions: version 4 (without “legacy browser” support) and version 1.
+This Sass port combines the two versions into one file so that you can easily toggle between the two versions.

-Did a client wait until the last minute to mention their CEO uses IE 6?
-Simply update your `$support-for` variable and recompile your Sass files.
-Details can be found at https://github.com/JohnAlbin/normalize-scss/wiki

 # normalize.css v4